pahihu/mumps/doc/manual.md

 Calls dynamically `tag^class(obj,arg1,arg2...)`.
 *obj* should be in the form *value[@class]*.
 Note the class part is optional.
 When it is empty it will use `%Object` as routine name.
-For more information see README.OOP.
+For more information see README.OOP and see the example classes in oopex.rsa.
+In 20 lines the animals in the example can save and load themselves.

 ---